eea/eea.elasticsearch.river.rdf/README.rst

 From a SPARQL endpoint
 ++++++++++++++++++++++

-The river is given a SPARQL endpoint and a query.
-The query response is indexed into ElasticSearch.
+The river is given a SPARQL endpoint and a list of queries.
+Each query response is indexed into ElasticSearch.
 The SPARQL query can be a SELECT query or a CONSTRUCT query.
+All the queries are of the same type.

 The SELECT query should always require a triple (?s ?p ?o) where ?s is the subject, ?p is the predicate and ?o is the object.
 The names and order are required for relevant